List of Law & Order: Special Victims Unit characters: Monique Jeffries

-Monique Jeffries was a police detective with Manhattan's Special Victims Unit and was one of the initial detectives in the SVU squad.
+Monique Jeffries is a police detective with Manhattan's Special Victims Unit and one of the initial detectives in the SVU squad.
 Earlier in the series, she is partnered with various detectives, including Brian Cassidy.
 Initially, she is only seen at headquarters, doing research and showing up in court for various cases to represent the department.
 After Cassidy's departure in the middle of the first season, she partners with Detective Munch and begins going out on investigations.
 Shortly after this, she is physically and emotionally shaken when a van explodes while she is pursuing a fleeing suspect.
-Survival of the incident leaves her feeling "restless", and she has a one night stand with a man she recognized as a suspect in a previous sexual assault case the unit had investigated.
+Survival of the incident leaves her feeling "restless", and she has a one night stand with a man she recognizes as a suspect in a previous sexual assault case the unit had investigated.
 After she confesses this to a department psychiatrist, who is working for a commission investigating problems in various police units, she is taken off active duty and ordered to receive treatment.
 Captain Don Cragen, feeling she has become "reckless" and "a danger" to herself supports the decision.
 At the end of the season 2 premiere episode, Detective Fin Tutuola shows up at the SVU precinct, and Jeffries asks if she can help him.
 Upon reading the folder Tutuola gives her, she realizes he is there to take her job.
 Finding desk duty intolerable, she cleans out her desk and leaves her gun and badge on the desk of Captain Cragen.
 In the second season, although she is shown in three episodes, it is revealed that she was reinstated and transferred to the Vice Unit.